 Business velocity: This results from having business users access a single platform instead of manually unifying data from multiple APIs or data lakes (which more often than not become more of data swamps).
 Data silos can finally be submerged by a single data platform.

-More efficiency and less costs: A self-service data platform for all future applications increases efficiency and reduces cost on your business.
-This makes data platforms necessary as your organization scales, because it will mean that new use-cases built on top of data will not require custom onboarding or complex setups.
+More efficiency and less costs: A self-service data platform for all future applications increases efficiency and reduces costs on your business.
+This makes data platforms necessary as your organization scales because it will mean that new use cases built on top of data will not require custom onboarding or complex setups.
 As a result, new machine learning use cases or new reporting tools can immediately start adding value.

 Centralized monitoring of application health, performance and security: In an on-premise data center, many tools have to be used to monitor the health of the various hardware and software components of your platform.
 Tooling exists that centralizes this, but with the cloud, it’s all built-in.